The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “I’m not here for your apology.”

-Something in that sentence reached him more sharply than accusation would have.
+That sentence reached him more sharply than accusation.

 “Then what do you want?”